Isaachi1/react-native-secure-ls/README.md

 * **`set`**

-  Saves `data` in specifed `key` in localStorage.
+  Saves `data` in specifed `key` in AsyncStorage.
 If the key is not provided, the library will warn.
 Following types of JavaScript objects are supported:

   * Array
   * ArrayBuffer